-Still, we are able to identify true generalizations in science, and in everyday life, because we are able to accommodate our inductive practices to the causal factors which sustain them.
-In order to do this--in order to frame such projectible generalizations at all--we require a vocabulary, with terms like "sodium salt" and "flame" which is itself accommodated to relevant causal structures.
+Still, we are able to identify true generalizations in science and in everyday life because we are able to accommodate our inductive practices to the causal factors that sustain them.
+In order to do this-to frame such projectable generalizations at all-we require a vocabulary, with terms such as sodium salt and flame, which is itself accommodated to relevant causal structures.
 This is the essence of the accommodation thesis regarding theoretical natural kinds.

-1.1.
-Accommodation Demands and Two Notions of Definition.
+Accommodation Demands and Two Notions of Definition

-1.1.0.
-Terminology.
-Some terminology will prove useful.
-It is widely recognized that the naturalness of a natural kind--it's suitability for explanation and induction--is something like discipline relative.
-The states of human organisms which are natural kinds for psychology (that is: kinds reference to which facilitates accommodation of the inferential practices of psychology to relevant causal structures) may not turn out to also be natural kinds in the same sense for physiology.
-In discussing this sort of relativity of accommodation I prefer to speak of disciplinary matrices as the situations of inferential practice with respect to which accommodation is accomplished.
-It is characteristic of natural kind terms that, although the kinds they refer to are suited to induction and explanation in some contexts and not others, their utility for explanation and induction is rarely, if ever, circumscribed by disciplinary boundaries as these are ordinarily understood.
-Psychological states are natural kinds for psychology, but also probably for sociology, anthropology, intellectual history, and other disciplines.
-Acids form a natural kind for chemistry, but also for geology, mineralogy, metallurgy, etc. By a disciplinary matrix I'll understand a family of inductive and inferential practices united by common conceptual resources, whether or not these correspond to academic or practical disciplines otherwise understood.
+Terminology Some terminology will prove useful.
+It is widely recognized that the naturalness of a natural kind-its suitability for explanation and induction-is discipline relative.
+The states of human organisms that are natural kinds for psychology (that is, kinds reference to which facilitates accommodation of the inferential practices of psychology to relevant causal structures) may not turn out to be natural kinds in the same sense for physiology.
+In discussing this sort of relativity of accommodation, I prefer to speak of disciplinary matrices as the situations of inferential practice with respect to which accommodation is accomplished.
+It is characteristic of natural kind terms that, although the kinds they refer to are suited to induction and explanation in some contexts and not others, their utility for explanation and induction is rarely, if ever, circumscribed by disciplinary boundaries as these boundaries are ordinarily understood.
+Psychological states are natural kinds for psychology, but probably also for sociology, anthropology, intellectual history, and other disciplines.
+Acids form a natural kind for chemistry, but also for geology, mineralogy, metallurgy, and so on.
+By a disciplinary matrix I'll understand a family of inductive and inferential practices united by common conceptual resources, whether or not these correspond to academic or practical disciplines otherwise understood.

-By the accommodation demands of a disciplinary matrix, M, let us understand the requirement of "fit" or accommodation between M's conceptual and classificatory resources and relevant causal structures which would be required in order for the characteristic inductive, explanatory (or practical) aims of M to be achieved.
-Of course, there may be basically successful disciplinary matrices not all of whose accommodation demands can be satisfied: for some of the explanatory or inductive aims of such a disciplinary matrix there might not be the sorts of causal structures which could sustain the sought after generalizations or regularities.
+By the accommodation demands of a disciplinary matrix, M, let us understand the requirement of "fit" or accommodation between M's conceptual and classificatory resources, and the relevant causal structures that would be required in order for the characteristic inductive, explanatory (or practical) aims of M to be achieved.
+Of course, there may be basically successful disciplinary matrices, not all of whose accommodation demands can be satisfied: for some of the explanatory or inductive aims of such a disciplinary matrix, there might not be the sorts of causal structures that could sustain the sought after generalizations or regularities.